Prince George's County Fire/EMS Department: Organization

+Each command is headed by a Deputy Fire Chief or Deputy Director who reports directly to the Fire Chief.

 Operations

 The Emergency Operations Command (EOC) is the largest and most visible resource to the public.
 The EOC includes daily operations and of all emergency services, both Fire and EMS.
 The EOC incorporates both sworn career and volunteer Firefighter/EMT's.
 The EOC is further split into Northern and Southern Divisions.
 The dividing line between North and South within the fire department is Pennsylvania Avenue or Maryland Route 4.
 Within each division there are a set of battalions.
-Battalions 1, 2, 4, and 6 are located in the Northern Division and Battalions 3,5,and 7 are located within the Southern Division.
+Battalions 1, 2, 4, and 6 are located in the Northern Division and Battalions 3, 5, and 7 are located within the Southern Division.
 "The PGFD's busiest service areas are located within Battalions 1, 3, and 5 which includes the area commonly bordered by the District line to the west, Central Avenue to the north, the Capital Beltway to the east, and Allentown Road to the South.
 These areas represent better than 60% of the PGFD's total calls for service, as they contain the highest population densities."